AdaCore/spark2014/docs/lrm/source/packages.rst

-1. The elaboration of a package shall not update, directly or indirectly, a reachable element of a variable that is not declared immediately within the package.
+1. The elaboration of a package shall not update, directly or indirectly, a reachable part (see :ref:`Access Types`) of a variable that is not declared immediately within the package.
 [Roughly speaking, this means that the outputs of the notional spec and body elaboration subprograms shall all be objects declared immediately within the package.]